 In fact, it’s the time of year when we often feel overwhelmed and stressed out.
 We know it and our kids sense it.
 We are pulled in so many different directions, often unsure where we’re headed next.
-The season’s extra demands seem to tax our overbooked schedule, and finding personal time seems next to impossible.
+The season’s extra demands s tax our overbooked schedules, and finding personal time seems next to impossible.
 To top it off, many of us are spending faster than we can save.
 It can certainly be a huge challenge to balance everything during the holidays.

 So can it be different?
 Does it have to feel this way?

 Let’s re-frame our thinking

 Imagine planning for your holidays with a mindset that’s calm, purposeful and meaningful.
 Your decisions are made with clarity and ease, and not rushed and reactive.
 Sound impossible?
 It isn’t.
 You CAN do it, really!
 But, it will take some work and reflection from everyone in the family, starting with yourself.

 So before the hustle and bustle ramps up, stop and think about what matters to you.

 Then start the family conversation and plan for the most meaningful things.